 Maradu flats demolition: Sec 144 to be in place in evacuation

+Section 144 of CrPC will be imposed and traffic halted in the land, water, and air in the evacuation zone around the four illegal waterfront apartment complexes here to be demolished in the next two days, police said on Friday.
+Two of the high rises would be demolished on Saturday and the rest on Sunday, complying with the orders of the Supreme Court which held the structures to be illegal as they had been built in violation of the Coastal Regulation Zone norms.

+The complexes housing a total of 343 flats would be brought down using the implosion method and the companies engaged for it has completed the filling of explosives in the structures on Wednesday.
+They have said the demolition would be carried out safely without causing any damage to buildings in the neighborhood.

-Section 144 of CrPC will be imposed on the land,water and in airin the evacuation zone of all the illegal water front apartment complexes to be demolished here on Saturday and Sunday, police said here on Friday.
-On the eve of demolition of the two high-rises, built in violation of Coastal Regulation Zone norms, Inspector General of Police Vijay Sakhare also warned strong criminal and legal action will be taken ifsomebody tries to fly the drones in the area as itis "extremely dangerous" since the buildings are "charged".
+As a precautionary measure, people living in the neighborhood falling under the evacuation zone, 200-meter radius from the complexes, have been asked to move out of the area on the two days and ban orders under Section 144 of CrPC would be imposed from 8 am to 4 pm to prevent movement of public, police said.
+On the eve of the demolition, Kochi Police Commissioner Vijay Sakhare warned strong criminal and legal action will be taken if anyone tries to fly drones in the area as itis "extremely dangerous" since the buildings are 'charged' (filled with explosives).

-Sakhare, the Kochi City police Commissioner, said the "uniquefeature of this particular demolition" is that Section 144 will be imposed on land, on water and in air between 8 a.m and 4 p.m in the areas surrounding flats to be demolished.
-He said water would be manned by boats of coastal police, land by 500 policemen plus 300 striker parties for crowd control and traffic control and no drones can fly.
+Drones will be shot down if anyone attempts to fly them, he said.
+The "unique feature" of this particular demolition is Section 144 of CrPC will be imposed to stop movement on land, water and in the air between 8 a.m and 4 p.m in the evacuation zone, he said.

-"If somebody tries to fly, the drones will be shot down," he added.
-Since all buildings have been charged with explosives, nobody shall fly drones in the evacuation zone with immediate effect, police said.

-Based on the warning siren sequence, traffic diversions will be regulated.
-People may return to their homes once police removes barricades from the roads leading to evacuation zone.

-The 19-floor H2O Holyfaith apartment complex having 90 flats and the Alfa Serene complex with 73 flats in its 17 and 12 floors twin towers would be demolished on Saturday in a gap between 11 am and 11.05 a.m.
-While the 17-floor Jain Coral Cove apartment complex with 122 flats would be razed at 11 a m on January 12, the Golden Kayaloram with 40 flats and 17 floors would be demolished at 2 p.m, authorities said.
+Coastal police in boats would keep a vigil along the backwaters running adjacent to the flats, while 800 personnel would be deployed to manage crowd, expected to throng areas in the vicinity to witness the demolition and regulate traffic.
+Police have said the house-to-house searches will be carried out for ensuring 100 percent evacuation of people residing in the zone.

 A total of 343 waterfront flats were built in the complexes, violating the Coastal Regulation Zone norms.
-The Supreme Court had in September 2019 directed demolition of the apartment complexes within 138 days, a time line given by the Kerala government..
+The Supreme Court had in September 2019 directed the demolition of the apartment complexes within 138 days, a timeline was given by the Kerala government.

+On May 8 last year, the apex court had directed that these buildings be removed within a month as they were constructed in a notified CRZ, which was part of the tidally- influenced water body in Kerala.
+The court had passed the order after taking note of a report of a three-member committee, which said when the buildings were built, the area was already notified as a CRZ and construction was prohibited.

+Though the residents staged protests for several days refusing to vacate, later they relented.
+The court has ordered an interim compensation of Rs 25 lakh each to the owners of the flats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)